 Recruitment is an ongoing daily activity that is essential for any company.
-Because with the turnover of employees, job openings are created.
-Like the other HR processes, the recruitment process itself comprises many steps like finding candidates, referring CVs, calling them, interviewing them, and selecting the promising one.
-These steps can be challenging for HR.
+Because of the turnover of employees, job openings are created.
+Similar to the other HR responsibilities, the recruitment process itself comprises many steps like finding candidates, referring CVs, calling them, interviewing them, and selecting the promising one.
+These steps can be challenging.
 But do you ever think about what an employer can ask and what questions employers cannot ask during an interview process?

 Clearly, there are many rules formed which tells which types of questions are not allowed to ask.
 And the employer doesn’t want the company’s reputation to be disturbed and doesn’t want to offend the candidates on any discriminatory basis.

 Here we have stated the laws and illegal questions that should be taken into notice for every screening process the company undergoes.

 Remaining obedient to the statutory laws is the fundamental duty of any company to avoid any legal consequences.
 The labor laws always ensure to build transparent and understanding relations between employee and employer.
 Similarly, some laws prohibit employers from asking illegal questions to the candidates.